bodylabs/bodylabs-javascript-style/README.md

 Body Labs JavaScript style, using eslint.

-This is provided as an eslint module, because it enables bundling together multiple configs, and also allows us to provide code for our own rules.
+This is provided as an eslint module, because it lets us bundle together multiple configs, and also allows us to provide code for our own rules, should we add any in the future.

 Versioning